 Spanish priests in Mexico named these cheery little blooms because of their evenly placed, orderly petals.

 Indeed, the plant’s pink, red, white, lavender, orange, or chocolate petals are beautifully spaced around a (usually) yellow central disk.

 Big Family Reunions

 These plants belongs to the huge Asteraceae family, and are cousins of daisy and marigold.
-Of the 20 or so species of cosmos, two are most commonly grown in home gardens: C. sulphureus (sulphur cosmos, yellow cosmos, Mexican aster) and C. bipinnatus (common cosmos, garden cosmos and also – because, of course – Mexican aster).
+Of the 20 or so species of cosmos, two are most commonly grown in home gardens: C. sulphureus (sulphur and yellow cosmos, Mexican aster) and C. bipinnatus (common and garden cosmos and also – because, of course – Mexican aster).